hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 **Step 4: divide each raw count value in sample by that sample's normalization factor to generate normalized count values**

-For example, if median ratio for SampleA was 1.3 and the median ratio for SampleB was 0.77, you could calculate normalized counts as follows:
+For example, if the median ratio for SampleA was 1.3 and the median ratio for SampleB was 0.77, you could calculate normalized counts as follows:

 SampleA median ratio = 1.3